In Bristol, toppling of slave trader’s statue a major moment

 Bristol went on to become Britain’s biggest port for slave ships during the early 18th century.
 Ships based in the city transported at least half a million Africans into slavery before Britain outlawed the slave trade in 1807.
 Many 18th-century Bristolians helped fund the trade and shared in the profits, which also built handsome Georgian houses and buildings that still dot the city.

 Colston died in 1721, leaving his fortune to charity.
-Modern-day Bristol has Colston’s almshouses, several Colston schools, Colston Avenue, Colston Tower and the Colston Hall concert venue.
-An annual service celebrating Colston’s life was held in the city’s cathedral until a few years ago.
+Modern-day Bristol has Colston’s Almshouses, Colston schools, Colston Avenue, Colston Tower and the Colston Hall concert venue, which plans to change its name.
+An annual church service of thanksgiving for Colston’s life was held until a few years ago.

+The city attempted to replace the plaque on the statue extolling Colson as “virtuous and wise” with one that mentioned his role as a slave trader.
+But several years of wrangling failed to come up with an agreed wording.

 Some residents of the city feel that toppling the statue amounts to airbrushing the past.